osate/osate2/alisa/org.osate.alisa.help/help/markdown/AnalysisResultFormat.md

 * *Error*: The result represents a the fact that the execution of an analysis (step) did not complete.

-* *None*: The result type has not been categorized.
+* *TBD*: The result type has not been categorized.

 ## Diagnostic Type